davidseve/cloud-native-deployment-strategies/blue-green-argo-rollouts/README.md

 ### Create Shop application

 We are going to create the application `shop`, that we are going to use to test blue/green deployment.
-Because we will make changes in the application's GitHub repository, we have to use the repository that you have just fork.
+Because we will make changes in the application's GitHub repository, we have to use the repository that you have just forked.
 Please edit the file `blue-green-argo-rollouts/application-shop-blue-green-rollouts.yaml` and set your own GitHub repository in the `reportURL`.

 ```yaml
 apiVersion: argoproj.io/v1alpha1